Class Description

 Fundamentals:

-In this class you will form the necessary base or core of alignment, breath, stability, and control.
-If you are new to exercise or are just returning after a hiatus, we highly recommend you attend this class until you have the functional awareness of your body and the basics of Pilates.
+In this class you are starting to use and build control with the learned skills to form the necessary base or core of alignment, breath, stability, and control.
 This class will always welcome Level 1 and Level 2 students who need or want to revisit.

 Pilates Students: